PostState/About_PostState/Participants_of_PostState.md

-# Actors of the PostState
+# Participants of the PostState

 At the moment, we can single out the following Actors of the Poststate:
 - Citizens
 - Users
-- Governors
+- Actors
 - Validators
 - Gamers
 - Artificial Intelligence